 Have you ever wanted to explore the great outdoors but didn’t know where to begin?
 Does your family want to make s’mores over a campfire and sleep under the stars?
 You’re in luck!
-Missouri State Parks is teaming up with The North Face's Explore Your Parks Program to teach families to learn to camp.
+Missouri State Parks is teaching families to learn to camp.

-This June, 40 families will have a helping hand as they learn the joys of camping in a Missouri state park.
-In 500 words or less, tell us why your family wants to learn to camp and you could be selected to attend one of five Learn2 Camp programs in state parks around Missouri.
+This May and October, families will have a helping hand as they learn the joys of camping in a Missouri state park.
+In 500 words or less, tell us why your family wants to learn to camp and you could be selected to attend one of three Learn2 Camp programs in state parks around Missouri.
 We’ll supply the equipment and the expertise.
 You supply the family and an eagerness to discover nature.

 Learn2 Camp Program Details

 - Camping equipment for use during the event

 - Campsite (includes picnic table, fire ring; access to showerhouse and restrooms)

 - Packing list (a list of what you should bring)